-This Creamy, Quick-Cooking Polenta Recipe, made with just 5 basic ingredients, can be yours in 20 minutes and tastes way better than the stuff you buy in the grocery store.
-This quick polenta recipe is a super versatile dish that can be used in everything from breakfast to dinner.
+This Easy, Creamy, Quick-Cooking Polenta Recipe, made with just 5 simple ingredients, can be yours in minutes and tastes way better than the instant polenta you buy in the grocery store.
+This quick polenta recipe made with cornmeal is cooked on the stovetop.
+It's a super versatile dish that can be used in everything from breakfast to dinner.

 Why You’ll Love This Easy Recipe

-- It goes with everything!
+- Polenta goes with everything!
 It’s a great base for stews, pasta sauces, chicken, steak, fish, veggies - you name it, polenta can be added as an easy, delicious side dish.

 - It’s also great on its own!
 I love a basic polenta recipe.
 It’s a comforting, versatile dish that can be flavored in tons of different ways.
-(My favorite is cheesy polenta topped with a fried egg!)
+(My favorite is cheesy polenta with grated parmesan, topped with a fried egg!)

 - Minimal ingredients are needed.
 You likely already have everything you need to make this easy recipe.